spaceshark123/Word2Vec/README.md

 # Java Word2Vec

 This is a Java implementation of the popular Word2Vec algorithm for converting words into multidimensional vectors in embedding space.
 It supports both CBOW (Continuous Bag of Words) and Skip-gram protocols for predicting a word from context words or vice versa, as well as direct vector operations like cosine similarity and embedding vector arithmetic to manipulate words.
+The entire program has a CLI (console line interface) to interact with and dynamically experiment with Word2Vec without touching a single line of code.
 The included `Word2Vec` class also has several useful helper functions like finding similar words, cleaning/reading from a corpus text, and training the neural network with customizable parameters.
-It uses a dependency on my java __[NeuralNetwork](https://github.com/spaceshark123/NeuralNetwork)__ project to act as the base for the actual prediction and vectorization process.
+It uses a dependency on my java __[NeuralNetwork](https://github.com/spaceshark123/NeuralNetwork)__ project to act as the base for the actual prediction and vectorization process and my java __[ConsoleTool](https://github.com/spaceshark123/ConsoleTool)__ project to create a CLI wrapper for the application.

 ## Table of Contents